Big Petit Gauke Island

 - A+ Location - Between Savannah and Tybee Island

-- 30 Min Drive From Marina to Savannah Int Airport
+- 30 Min Drive from Marina to Savannah International Airport

 In 1796 and 1820, Savannah suffered from two devastating fires that each left half of the city in ashes.
 An outbreak of Yellow Fever struck in 1820 that killed nearly 1/10 of the population.
-During the Civil War, Savannah suffered from sea blockades so fierce that its' economy crumbled.
+During the Civil War, Savannah suffered from sea blockades so fierce that its economy crumbled.
 This amazing city survived both and rebuilt itself.
-I cannot help but to think of the current situation our world is facing thru the Covid-19 pandemic and prayerfully hope that we too bounce back and rebuild as well.
+I cannot help but to think of the current situation our world is facing through the COVID-19 pandemic and prayerfully hope that we too bounce back and rebuild as well.

-Big Petit Gauke Island is located within the City Limits of Savannah, just a short 10 minute boat ride from Coffee Bluff Marina.
+Big Petit Gauke Island is located within the City Limits of Savannah, just a short 10-minute boat ride from Coffee Bluff Marina.
 This island totals 30+/- acres of upland with 917+/- acres of marshland.
-There is an existing deep water dock with a floating dock to accomodate the tidal systems.
+There is an existing deep-water dock with a floating dock to accommodate the tidal systems.
 The land is a mixture of open areas sprinkled with breath taking canopies of mossy oak hammocks, tall pines, cabbage palms and palmettos.
 The island has been approved for 4 building lots and there is an existing deep water well providing a fresh water source.

 COFFEE BLUFF MARINA

-Coffee Bluff Marina, where you would launch, is a brand new state of the art marina that can accomodate and house any size boat.
-The deep water rivers and channels make boating one of the popular past times, as you can see and experience the flavor of all that the Savannah area has to offer.
+Coffee Bluff Marina, where you would launch, is a brand new state of the art marina that can accommodate and house any size boat.
+The deep-water rivers and channels make boating one of the popular past times, as you can see and experience the flavor of all that the Savannah area has to offer.